stjordanis/terra-docs-old/docs/validator-faq.md

 * __Initial commission rate__: The commission rate on block provisions, block rewards and fees charged to delegators.

-* __Maximum commission__: The maximum commission rate which this validator can charge.
+* __Maximum commission__: The maximum commission rate which this validator will be allowed to charge.

 * __Commission change rate__: The maximum daily increase of the validator commission.

-* __Minimum self-bond amount__: Minimum amount of Luna the validator need to have bonded at all time.
+* __Minimum self-bond amount__: Minimum amount of Luna the validator needs to have bonded at all times.
 If the validator's self-bonded stake falls below this limit, its entire staking pool will be unbonded.

 * __Initial self-bond amount__: Initial amount of Luna the validator wants to self-bond.

-Once a validator is created, Luna holders can delegate Luna to it, effectively adding stake to this pool.
-The total stake of an address is the combination of Luna bonded by delegators and Luna self-bonded by the entity which designated itself.
+Once a validator is created and registered, Luna holders can delegate Luna to it, effectively adding stake to its pool.
+The total stake of a validator is the sum of the Luna self-bonded by the validator's operator and the Luna bonded by external delegators.

-Out of all validators that signaled themselves, the 100 with the most stake are the ones who are designated as the active validators.
-They become **bonded validators**.
-If a validator's total stake falls below the top 100 then that validator loses its validator privileges, it enters **unbonding mode** and, eventually, becomes **unbonded**.
+**Only the top 100 validators with the most stake are considered the active validators**, becoming **bonded validators**.
+If ever a validator's total stake dips below the top 100, the validator loses its validator privileges and no longer serves as part of the active set, entering **unbonding mode** and eventually becomes **unbonded**.

 ## Validator keys and states